 Student assignments that are submitted through Blackboard will need to be saved in a specific file format as indicated by the instructor.
-Support for the use of the Blackboard system is provided through the director of distance learning/Blackboard coordinator and the IT department at UA Cossatot.
 Students are directed to utilize Blackboard online help for any difficulties with the Blackboard system.
-The distance learning director/blackboard coordinator can be contacted at 870-584-1137.
-The UA Cossatot IT department is available by contacting 870-584-1165.
-When the above are unavailable or additional assistance is required, students may access the Blackboard Learn Helpdesk through the University of Arkansas at (479) 575-6804 and/or bbhelp@uark.edu.
+Additional support is provided through the College IT department by phone at 870-584-1161 or email at cjones@cccua.edu or diss@cccua.edu.